Step 2: Evaluate Client Connectivity

 This section illustrates a few common volume activation scenarios in heterogeneous corporate environments that require more than one activation method.
 Each scenario has a recommended activation solution, but some environments may have infrastructure or policy requirements that are best suited to a different solution.

 2.1.
-Identify core network scenario requirements
+Identify scenario requirements for the central network

 Evaluate and address activation planning issues associated with well-connected computers.

 2.2.
-Identify branch office network scenario requirements
+Identify scenario requirements for the branch office network

 Evaluate and address activation planning issues associated with computers that are on branch office networks.